pmutua/ChaosPilot/ARCHITECTURE.md

 ## 4. Google Cloud & AI Services (including Gemini)

 - **BigQuery:**
   - Stores and queries logs, incident data.
-Agents use BigQuery for analytics and context retrieval.
+Agents use the mcp-toolbox to connect to BigQuery, retrieve logs, and perform analytics and context retrieval.
 - **Cloud Logging:**
   - Ingests and manages raw logs.
-Scripts in `/scripts/` support log injection and management.
+Logs are exported (sunk) from Cloud Logging to BigQuery for structured querying and analysis.
+Scripts in `/scripts/` support log injection, management, and sink setup.
 - **Gemini LLM (Google AI Platform):**
-  - Backend calls Gemini for advanced log analysis, incident classification, and remediation planning.
+  - Sub-agents and the main agent manager can each call Gemini for advanced log analysis, incident classification, and remediation planning.
   - All LLM calls are backend-only.
 There is currently no retrieval-augmented generation (RAG) pipeline, embedding generation, or vector similarity search implemented in the codebase.
 If RAG is implemented in the future, it will follow strict security and privacy guidelines.
 - **ADK Toolbox:**
   - All tools and toolsets are defined for use by agents, ensuring schema compliance and dynamic extensibility.
+The mcp-toolbox provides the interface and schema for agents to interact with BigQuery and other data sources.

 ---